 You are invited to participate in a research study.
-The purpose of this research is to evaluate the safety, feasibility, and efficacy of a small group model of psilocybin-assisted therapy as a potential treatment for the anxiety, distress, and fear experienced by people living with metastatic cancer.
+The purpose of this research is to evaluate the safety, feasibility, and efficacy of a second psilocybin group retreat as a potential treatment for the anxiety, distress, and fear experienced by people living with metastatic cancer for people who participated in the prior study involving a first psilocybin group retreat.
+You are being invited because of the results we observed after the previous study indicating that more improvement in your symptoms of anxiety, distress, and fear might be possible with a second experience.

-People who agree to join the study will be asked to attend 9 visits over a total of 7 months.
-The study involves 3 pre-psilocybin psychotherapy sessions ('preparation') taking about 2 weeks.
+As with the previous study, people who agree to join this study will be asked to attend 9 visits over a total of 7 months.
+The study involves 3 pre-psilocybin therapy sessions ('preparation') taking about 2 weeks.
 The psilocybin medication dosing session will take one full day.
-The follow-up integration psychotherapy sessions will occur about once a week for 3 weeks.
-The second and third integration psychotherapy sessions and all the follow-up questionnaires (6 months after the psilocybin medication dosing session) can be completed online.
+The follow-up integration therapy sessions will occur starting about 1 week after the psilocybin session, then every 2 weeks for a total of 4 integration sessions.
+The second, third, and fourth integration psychotherapy sessions and all the follow-up questionnaires (6 months after the psilocybin medication dosing session) will be completed online.

-Types of activities you will do in this study: The study intervention includes 3 preparation group psychotherapy sessions and 1 individual therapy session, which will involve discussing your experiences living with cancer and the symptoms and feelings associated with them.
-Next will be a medication dosing session which will take place in a comfortable non-hospital space that is more like a living room than a clinic room and will take 8 hours total.
-Starting the following day will be the first of 3 integration psychotherapy sessions, which will involve discussing your experiences with the medication dosing session and the feeling and insights that may have arisen.
-The second and third integration sessions will take place by secure videoconference (Zoom).
+The types of activities you will do in this study are very similar to the previous study: The study intervention includes 3 preparation group psychotherapy sessions and 1 individual therapy session, which will involve discussing your experiences living with cancer and the symptoms and feelings associated with them.
+Next will be a medication dosing session which will take place at a rustic retreat center and will take about 8 hours total.
+Starting the following day will be the first of 4 integration psychotherapy sessions, which will involve discussing your experiences with the medication dosing session and the feeling and insights that may have arisen.
+The second, third, and fourth integration sessions will take place by secure videoconference (Zoom).
 In addition to these study intervention activities, you will have screening blood tests, urine pregnancy testing for women of reproductive potential, questionnaires to fill out online, and an interview to discuss your experience in the study.